NJ Ayuk: Career

-Ayuk started his career at Baker Botts and then moved to the United Nations Development Programme.
-He also worked at Vanco Energy.

 In 2007, a few months after working as a lawyer in the United States, NJ Ayuk founded the Centurion Law Group.
 Based in South Africa, the firm became one of the largest energy-focused law firms on the continent, with nearly 160 lawyers across Africa.
 It is also the first African law firm to be listed on the German stock exchange.

 In 2013, the government of Equatorial Guinea hired Ayuk to renegotiate the country’s one sided agreement with British multinational BG Group (later acquired by Shell), committing to purchase all of Equatorial Guinea’s liquefied natural gas (LNG) for 17 years.
 Ayuk was becoming a sought-after source of information on Africa’s oil and gas industry.
 Also in 2013, NJ Ayuk joined Global Shapers, a non-profit foundation created by the World Economic Forum to unite a community of young leaders.

 In 2018, NJ Ayuk was chosen to lead the African Energy Chamber.
 The organization aims to support the development of the African energy sector and promote best practices.

 In 2019, Centurion Law Group launched Centurion International AG.
 The Germany-based energy advisory and legal services company was formed to facilitate African energy expansion and serve as a gateway for investors to participate in Africa’s development.

 In 2022, Centurion International AG became the first Africa-focused services firm to have its shares listed on a German Stock Exchange.
-In the same 2022, the South African High Court ruled that Ayuk issued defamatory remarks towards the Organized Crime and Corruption Reporting Project and journalist Delfin Mocache.

 In 2023, the Mail & Guardian reported that bogus copyright complaints were made to remove unflattering material about Ayuk and a politician.

 In 2024, Ayuk stepped down as head of Centurion Law Group to focus on his work at the African Energy Chamber (AEC).